bonzaiferroni/steps/.junie/guidelines.md

 ### Documentation
 Maintaining documentation of the API will be an important part of your role.
 Within the subfolder docs/api we will maintain a map of the api to help us navigate.
 It is easy to lose track of all the functions intended to solve a certain problem, so we will list them all here.

+## Miscellaneous Points

+* Whenever a time value is needed, we use Instant from the kotlinx library.
+When converting datetime values from the database, we use `toInstantUtc()`
+* We avoid using default values in data classes that are initialized by the database.
+* We do use default values in data classes that represent UI state in compose.
+*